Why do you want to do the course?

 Where to complete the course

 You can complete the training courses in many places abroad.
 Popular options include India, Bali, Thailand and countries in Europe.
 You may want to go abroad to escape life at home for a bit and immerse yourself in the training, you may just want a change of scenery and experience a new/different place, maybe you are completing the trip as part of a bigger period of travel.
 Perhaps you have a desire to learn about yoga from that location and this is often a reason why India is a popular choice as you are studying yoga in the birth place of yoga.
-I really liked this idea which was one of the reasons that led me to go to Rishikesh, North India for my first teacher training.
+I really liked this idea which was one of the reasons that led me to go to Rishikesh, North India for my first yoga teacher training.
 I fell in love with India so I was keen to go back to complete my further training there.
 I decided to complete my second training in Goa so that I could experience South India.

 Alternatively, you might complete the course near home and this is likely to be the best option if you are completing the course over a longer period.
 Even if you were doing an intensive course this might be a better option if you were reluctant to be away for so long, for example if you had commitments such as children.